MarcoLotz/orderbook/README.md

 Since Java libraries dont use that (there's no ListImpl but a specification detail of the implementation e.g. ArrayList).
 I used the same criteria when implementing the interfaces.

-Last but not the least, the provided interface does not contain checked exceptions.
+Last but not least, the provided interface does not contain checked exceptions.
 I have validated the operations on the OrderBook on SimpeLevel2View.class - but I am slightly unsured about this.
 I am not a domain expert, but seems fair to me that the provided interface should have checked exceptions in it.
 Specially since it does seem to be likely that a client of the interface uses it in an incorrect and foreseeable way.
-An example of such mistake would by removing an order that doesn't exist.
+An example of such mistake would be by removing an order that doesn't exist.
 In order to not change the interface itself, I created RuntimeExceptions for those scenarios.

 ## Search for the best data structure